bwp91/homebridge-ewelink/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: I have an idea for the package!
+about: I have an idea for the package or have a device that isn't supported.
 title: ''
 labels: ''
 assignees: ''